 Non-academic Appointments.
 Full and part-time staff positions may be available on campus.
 Although such work will probably not be related to your graduate study, it does have the advantage of limiting your commute time to class.
 For information on what positions are open and how to apply, please contact the campus’ Human Resources office or web page.

-Note: Before taking any position or accepting any award that changes your income, don’t forget to check with Financial Aid to learn what the impact will be on your financial aid package or student loan.
+Note: Before taking any position or accepting any award that changes your income, do not forget to check with Financial Aid to learn what the impact will be on your financial aid package or student loan.

 Communicating at the University

 Much communication in universities is carried out electronically.
-You will be given a university email address after you register for your first class.
-We will use that for official business only, so you don’t need to worry about SPAM.
-Please check it often, even if you have another email account.
+You are responsible as a student for routinely checking your UMSL student email account for official correspondence.
+We will use that for official business only, so you do not need to worry about SPAM.
+You must check it regularly and send all official correspondence through it, as it is the only means through which the Graduate School can confirm your identity as a student and issue sensitive information securely.
 For more information about campus email, click here.

 Some of the most important skills for graduate students are oral and written communication.
 While the programs expect you to communicate well, they also provide experiences to hone your skills.
 Please check the Writing Center for help too.
 Even good writers need editors.